medo64/Medo.Uuid7/README-EFCore.md

 Console.WriteLine($"UUID : {uuid}");
 ```

-If higher performance is needed and per-thread seqencing is sufficient, you
+If higher multi-thread performance is needed and per-thread seqencing is
-can instantiate UUID directly:
+sufficient, you can instantiate UUID directly:
 ```csharp
 using System;
 using Medo;